VivianDQ/SGD-TS/README.md

 ## Plots

-To produce the same plots as in our paper, run the following command, it will create a ``plots`` folder inside ``code`` folder and the figures will be saved there.
+To produce the same plots as in our paper, run the following command, it will create a ``plots`` folder and the figures will be saved there.

 ```
 python3 plot.py